osamaali-sys/Pewlett-Hackard-Analysis/README.md

 ## Challange

-1. creted a new table for retiring employees as emp_salary_info.csv
+1. Created a new table for retiring employees as emp_salary_info.csv
 2. we found and isolated duplicate names in our database as duplicate_names.csv
 3. we found out which employees are ready for mentors in our mentor.csv

-### 1. Creted a new table for retiring employees as emp_salary_info.csv
+### 1. Created a new table for retiring employees as emp_salary_info.csv
 Select
   e.emp_no,
   e.first_name,